-Careers guidance and support is an integral part of the curriculum for students at Bedelsford School in Year 8 and above.
+Careers guidance and support is an integral part of the curriculum for students at Bedelsford.
+Our Careers provision encompasses all of our pupils, starting in Nursery and working through until pupils leave at the end of Key Stage 5.
 We ensure that students and families are supported in developing each individual’s career identity, and work hard to ensure that when each student leaves Bedelsford they are fully equipped to succeed in their adult lives.

 For more information please click the link below

 Phil Skippon has overall responsibility for the careers programme at Bedelsford.
 Pupils, parents, teachers and employers can contact Denise by the school office or by email: firstname.lastname@example.org or telephone: 020 8546 9838